grnair89/Carb_Estimator/READ_ME.txt

      READ_ME
 =================

-To run the project:
+To execute the project:

-1. Run the car_estimation_main.m in the unzipped folder file with all the files present in the directory.
+1. Run the carb_estimation_main.m in the unzipped folder file with all the files present in the directory.